 How long a commitment will I have to make?

 Most good employers will expect you to sign a contract for at least one year, especially for a job arranged in advance with airfare and accommodation.
+For a few government-sponsored programs like the Peace Corps, longer is required.
 However, if you are in the country itself, you can often work on a monthly basis if it suits you better.
-For a few government-sponsored programs - eg, the Peace Corps or JET - a minimum two-year contract is obligatory.

 Do I have to get a work permit and residence visa?